JordanBoulous/41189-assignment-template/.ipynb_checkpoints/41189 Modelling Assignment-checkpoint.md

 <!-- #region toc-hr-collapsed=false -->
  **41189 Modelling Assignment — Group 6**

- Topic: Measuring both the spread of Covid-19 and society’s response to preventative measures to the pandemic
+ Topic: Measuring both the spread of Covid-19 and society’s response to preventative measures to the pandemic in Australia

  Group members: